mn-mde-edfi/MDE-EdFi-Documentation/reference/mccc_data_reporting.md

 *It is important to note that UC, MM, IS, and PBL characteristics are **not actually carried** on the LEA-defined (District) course records.
 Instead, when they are associated the SEA-defined courses via ```courseCourseAssociation``` records, the validations should occur through other data elements, as described above.
 Getting the SEA-defined course records (see [SEA Defined Courses](#sea-defined-courses)) reveals which of those courses are assigned these level characteristics.

-#### sequenceLimit vs. Number of Parts
-In 2021 MDE staff determined that our Ed-Fi implementation contains redundant elements in the "course" entity: numberOfParts (Ed-Fi core) and sequenceLimit (MN extension).
-In order to increase alignment with core Ed-Fi components, we decided to remove the use of sequenceLimit and rely on numberOfParts for the same information.

 #### College Courses
 When setting up College Courses (i.e. for Dual Enrollment, Articulation and Direct Pay PSEO), you will need an ```educationOrganizationId``` within the ```educationOrganizationReference```.
 The IDs to use in this element come from MDE ORG and follow the [district pattern](../sis_test_plan/sis_test_plan_b_cert_testing.md#minnesota-district-and-school-ids).
 The identifiers can be acquired via the API at the ```/ed-fi/postSecondaryInstitutions``` endpoint, within the ```postSecondaryInstitutionId``` element.
 Each record in that list will also contain a cross-reference to the USDE OPE IDs inside the ```educationOrganizationIdentificationSystemDescriptor```, labeled as ```uri://ed-fi.org/EducationOrganizationIdentificationSystemDescriptor#USDE - OPE```.

-_Note_: Sandboxes created before May 7, 2021 had only approximately 12 post-secondary institutions loaded in.
-Sandboxes created on or after that date had at least 100 records for testing.
-In development, staging, and production servers, records will be updated during regular synch processes.

 ### Section Enrollment Type Descriptor for MCCC
 MCCC uses the Section enrollment Type Descriptor to handle what was previously called _Student Record Type_.
 The Ed-Fi implementation uses this descriptor on the student section association.
 The table below "maps" the MCCC student record types to the Ed-Fi descriptor code values.